|

 A |

-The seven weeks after the day of the wavesheaf offering link together the
+The seven weeks after the day of the wavesheaf

-Passover season and Pentecost.
-The connection between the two is reflected in
+offering link together the Passover season and Pentecost.
+The connection

-another Hebrew name for Pentecost- Atsereth Pesach, which means ``the
+between the two is reflected in another Hebrew name for Pentecost- Atsereth Pesach, which means ``the completion of

 The first Passover marked the deliverance of the children of